School of Music, Theatre, & Dance

-- Dance Pedagogy is based on NDEO Accrediting Standards to prepare students to teach in studios or pursue graduate study.
+- Pedagogy is based on NDEO Accrediting Standards to prepare students to teach in studios or pursue graduate study.
 This path of study helps students prepare for (or seek concurrent) CiDE Certification in Dance Education, which is necessary for work in K-12 classrooms.

-- Dance Science prepares students for careers in performance or as company techs, studio techs, or health techs.
+- Science prepares students for careers in performance or as company techs, studio techs, or health techs.
 It serves well in preparation for EMT or Paramedic certification, massage therapy, or graduate study in dance, biomechanics, dance kinesiology, or somatic/expressive/dance therapy.

 A Complementary major allows students to pair their passion for dance with their interest in a separate, primary major area without overwhelming their semester load.
 The Dance Complementary major pairs well with all majors on campus.
 The careers of students who choose this complementary major vary greatly based upon their primary area of study.